-A. Establishment of Zone and Overlay Zones.
-As a result of its commitment to making property available for industrial use and to carry out the purposes and provisions of this title, the entire City of Vernon is hereby zoned for General Industry (I Zone).
-All property within the City is located within the General Industry Zone (the I Zone), and must conform to the standards of use and the development standards and site planning standards for the I Zone.
+A. Establishment of Zones and Overlay Zones.
+As a result of its commitment to making property available for industrial use and to carry out the purposes and provisions of this title, the City establishes the General Industry Zone (I Zone) and several mixeduse zones which also allow for industrial use.
 Within the I Zone, special categories of overlay zones have been established for the purpose of allowing special uses that are not otherwise permitted within the City.
-The zone and the overlay zones are designated as follows, and either the name or the symbol may be used to refer to the General Industry Zone (the I Zone) or any of the overlay zones.
-The boundaries of each of the overlay zones are set forth in detail on the Zoning Map
+The zone, overlay zones, and mixed use zones are designated as follows, and either the name or the symbol may be used to refer to the I Zone or any of the overlay or mixed use zones.
+The boundaries of each of the overlay and mixed use zones are set forth in detail on the Zoning Map.